 The first of our three-part feature on the 30th anniversary of acid house and the beginnings of rave culture.

 And before you think fish and chips, think again.
-The origins of rave didn’t have anything to do with the British at first, although popular belief and newspaper and magazine headlines like The Spectator will proudly tell you that “Britain gave the world rave culture”.
+The origins of rave didn’t have anything to do with the British at first, although popular belief and catchy headlines will proudly reminisce on how “Britain gave the world rave culture”.

 The Summer of Love: 1988-89

-The dawn of a new rave era in Britain came at the end of the 80s, a decade that had proved tough, with great social unrest and deep deprivation at the hands of Thatcherism.
-But during what became known as the Summer of Love of 1988-89, Britain’s youths came together in fields, clubs and warehouses across geographic, class and race divides in an attempt to subvert the systems that had come to oppress them.
-It proved to be the most important youth culture movement since the 60s.
-Rooted in freedom, love and unity, this was the most important youth culture movement since the 60s and it sounded like acid house and it tasted like ecstasy.
+The dawn of a new rave era in Britain came at the end of the 80s, a decade that had born tough and hard upon the shoulders of many who had suffered greatly at the hands of Thatcherism.
+Trade unions had been dismantled, the mining industry annihilated, social housing auctioned off and an aggressive rhetoric that insisted “there is no such thing as society” lay blame for any hardships suffered with the individual.
+So it’s not surprising that during what became known as the Summer of Love of 1988-89, Britain’s youths united across geographic, class and race divides in an attempt to subvert the systems that had come to oppress them.
+Every weekend, bodies and souls in search of freedom, love and unity would come together in fields, clubs and warehouses to rise up to the sound of acid house.